Jonny-M-Mueller/Open_ORF/README.md

 *extracts ORFs from + strand only
 *works for short and longer sequences
 *removes spaces and line breaks automatically

-Planned features:
-*improved input sanitation
-*finding ORFs on the - strand
-*annotation of found ORFS (position in original sequence, + or - strand) *translating ORFs to peptides
-*rewriting the scripts in python for platform independent work

 NOTE:
 I am a Biochemist and a self taught coder.
 I have tested the scripts and compared the results whith NCBIs ORF_finder (https://www.ncbi.nlm.nih.gov/orffinder/) but there might still be some bugs I have not found yet, espeacially when working with longer sequences.